canonical/data-science-stack/docs/explanation/dss-artefacts.rst

 Jupyter Notebooks
 -----------------
 When you create a `.ipynb` from the Notebook server, it gets stored in the DSS shared directory.
-To access your Notebook files, follow the :doc:`../how-to/jupyter-notebook/access-data` guide.
+To access your Notebook files, follow the :ref:`access-data` guide.

 MLflow